Intelligence-by-quarks/Ai/README.md

 ## 📃 License

 This is a personal project.
-Use, modify, and expand it as you like.pls give me the screen shots or ideas if you do so at duttaasmit3@gmail.com
+Use, modify, and expand it as you like.Pls give me the screen shots or ideas if you do so at duttaasmit3@gmail.com
-For commercial use or redistribution, please credit the original model creators and Kokoro.
+For commercial use or redistribution, please credit the original gguf model creators and Kokoro.

 ---

-Let me know if you'd like me to:

-* Generate a sample `requirements.txt`
-* Package this into a `.zip`
-* Help you deploy it with `ngrok` or `localtunnel` for sharing online!